By Poulomi Das Oct. 15, 2019

 Last month, when Alps, a four-decade-old beer bar at Colaba, shut down unannounced, no one seemed to instantly notice.
 It didn’t warrant blockbuster social media obituaries like Cafe Zoe did.
 That’s the thing about Alps, it never hankered for attention or loyalty.
 It just waited until it earned it.

 One of the things that I both like and dislike about living in Bombay is the fact that going out in the city has long ceased to be an activity.
 It is now a distraction.
 To make a plan in Bombay is to run away from something, anything, and at times everything.
 A drinking plan is fashioned out of a stressful work day, the kind that remains an indiscriminate burden; a trip to the theatre is a socialising strategy meant to counter aloneness; checking out a new restaurant is seldom not employed as a cure to varying degrees of sadness or boredom.
 After a point, only the setting and the company keeps changing.
 The performance remains the same.
-A friend succinctly summed it up by referring to going out in Bombay as an act of “mindless scrolling performed in real time”.
+A friend summed the redundancy of it up by referring to going out in Bombay as an act of “mindless scrolling performed in real time”.

 It’s partly why I think Bombay is the kind of city where people readily carve a room in their lives for places – rickety single-screen theatres, Irani restaurants, and unadorned watering holes – that ask nothing out of them.
 Essentially places that, unperturbed by servicing hipster trends, serve as reminders that you don’t need to go out just for going out’s sake.
-It’s also the reason people here tend to take the shuttering of restaurants, theatres, bars, and the auctioning of music stores that have stood the test of time, as if it is a personal failing.
+It’s also the reason people here tend to take the shuttering of restaurants, theatres, bars, and the auctioning of music stores that have stood the test of time as if it is a personal failing.
 If you’re not from the city, this kind of investment can come across as unnecessary and juvenile.
 But if you’ve spent even a month here, I don’t need to tell you why we behave this way.
 Or how rare it is to find places that can act as an escape from the anxieties of life and not as a distraction from it – haunts that don’t go out of their way, budget, or culinary fortitude to shock you into being impressed.

 Alps, to me, has always been that place.

 A quick google search will throw up innumerable city guides that parade around variations of the words “hidden gem” or “best kept secret” to explain Alps.
 These descriptors invariably imply that the beer bar was either hard to locate or was demanding, which is in itself an erroneous shorthand employed to convince ourselves that we aren’t to be blamed for disregarding its existence.
 But this can’t be any further from the truth.
-It’s almost impossible to find anyone who has been to Colaba, walked past the yellow walls, the hanging money plants, the wooden windows, the red and white signs, and not registered it.
+It’s almost impossible to find anyone who has been to Colaba, walked past those yellow walls, the hanging money plants, the wooden windows, the red and white signs, and not registered it.
 You acknowledged Alps even when you didn’t pay attention to it.
 In fact, I’m fairly certain that Alps has found itself as an aesthetic on the feeds of multiple Instagram accounts more frequently than some of its snazzier counterparts.

 Bombay is the kind of city where people readily carve a room in their lives for places.